- How often do you feel stressed or overwhelmed?

 Conditions that natural medicine treatments can assist with include acne, dermatitis (eczema), psoriasis, rosacea, shingles, cold sores and fungal infections.
 Depending on the type of the skin condition, certain functional testing may be recommended to determine the triggers.

 So many people struggle with losing weight.
-I had many patients saying that they have tried everything and every diet out there and still unable to shift the weight.
+We have many patients saying that they have tried everything and every diet out there and still unable to shift the weight.

 A bio-impedance analysis is included in your consultation fee and it allows determining your body composition and identifying parameters such as muscle mass, fluid content and fat mass.
 We can also monitor your progress as you embark on your weight loss journey.